army2102/JongTalad-Web-API/README.md

 # JongTalad-Web-API
-Convert from PHP version to NodeJS version.
+Converted from PHP version to NodeJS version.
 Used in the heroku.